The Interview: Tim Brown, from All Whites footballer to captain of $2 billion company

 "The synthetics industry is being challenged as the singular way to make fashionable products.
 I think wool has worked out how to tell its story a lot better and part of that is the South Island, the prettiest part of the world that you could imagine."

-So far, Allbirds has raised US$75m in investment funding, with investors including the founders of Starbucks and global investment firm Tiger Global.
+So far, Allbirds has raised US$75m in investment funding, with investors including former Starbucks CEO Howard Schultz and global investment firm Tiger Global.

 "It's a really interesting time for New Zealand businesses and New Zealand brands in America," Brown says.
 "Many Americans have never been to New Zealand and don't know where it is, but love it nevertheless, and I think there's an enormously big opportunity for businesses or brands to go there and tell the story of a part of the world that looks after the environment and cares about the way products are made.